 |

-Lev Tarasov Canada Research Chair in Glacial Dynamics Modelling and Associate Professor Department of Physics and Physical Oceanography Memorial University St. John's, Newfoundland, Canada A1B 3X7
+Lev Tarasov Professor Department of Physics and Physical Oceanography Memorial University St. John's, NL, Canada A1B 3X7

 |